 BBQ IN BIRMINGHAM

 The first highlight on this whistle-stop foodie tour of Alabama will be Birmingham.
 A beautiful city that boasts sights like the Birmingham Civil Rights Institute and the Alabama Jazz Hall of Fame, we’ll ensure you’re guided around the very best this city has to offer.
 Then, once the sight-seeing is done, it’s time to get your fill of fine Southern cuisine.
-Home to institutions like Frank Stitt’s Highlands Bar and Grill, a place that serves Southern inspired French cuisine, as well as the more rustic Saw’s BBQ, you’ll be kicking off your adventure by enjoying the most exquisite flavors.
+Home to institutions like Frank Stitt’s Highlands Bar and Grill, a place that serves Southern inspired French cuisine, as well as the more rustic Saw’s BBQ, you’ll be kicking off your adventure by enjoying the most exquisite flavours.

 THE ALABAMA COASTLINE